This page has been optimized for printing

 What is a SSH key?

-• You can also use the same key to access multiple servers or multiple accounts on the same server without any risk to security.
+• Using the same key, you can access multiple servers or different accounts on the same server without compromising security.

-• You are able to install multiple public keys onto a single account, allowing you to give someone else access without sharing your key or password, say for example a contracted developer.
+• You have the flexibility to add multiple public keys to a single account, allowing others access without sharing your own key or password.
+This is particularly useful for contracted developers or collaborating teams.

 More Information